 So yes, everything Facebook knows about you can be adjusted.
 Of course, the best way of getting everything removed is by deleting your Facebook account, in general.
 But be warned, deleting your Facebook account will come with consequences you did not expect as you might be using Facebook account to login to other apps, for example, Tinder and Airbnb.

-So only deleting your Facebook data will keep your original Facebook account mostly intact in case you want to use it for other purposes and give you a strange comfort knowing the fact that Facebook does not know everything about you.
+So only deleting your Facebook data or Facebook smartphone app (which is, unfortunately, impossible if you’re a Samsung Galaxy owner) will keep your original Facebook account mostly intact in case you want to use it for other purposes and give you a strange comfort knowing the fact that Facebook does not know everything about you.